postsharp/Metalama.Documentation/conceptual/Aspects/advising/sharing-state.md

 ## Sharing state with the Tags property

-If your `BuildAspect` method needs to pass to a template method some state that is specific to an advice instance, you can construct an instance of the <xref:System.Collections.Generic.Dictionary`2><<xref:System.String>, <xref:System.Object>> class and assign all elements of state as tags in the name-value dictionary.
+If your `BuildAspect` method needs to pass to a template method some state that is specific to an advice instance, you can construct an instance of the [Dictionary](xref:System.Collections.Generic.Dictionary`2)<[String](xref:System.String), [object](xref:System.Object)> class and assign all elements of state as tags in the name-value dictionary.
 In the template method, the tags are available under the `meta.Tags` dictionary.

 ### Example